xinitrc-dev/deck-weather/README.md

 npm run watch
 ```

 If the plugin is not picking up code changes, you may need to uninstall the plugin, kill and restart the `watch` process, and re-add the plugin in your Deck device.
+You may also need to relink the plugin to your StreamDeck instance using `streamdeck link com.luke-abel.local-weather.sdPlugin`.

 To package the plugin:
 ```